-- 1. Installing and wiring a home-standby generator installation is not a "do it yourself" project.
+- Installing and wiring a home-standby generator installation is not a "do-it-yourself" project.
 Consult a qualified, licensed electrician or contractor.
 The installation must comply with all national, state, and local codes. - 2.
-Do not allow anyone to operate the generator without proper instruction. - 3.
-Avoid touching live terminals or receptacles. - 4.
-Be extremely careful if operating this generator in rain or snow. - 5.
-This generator must be properly grounded. - 6.
-Hot engine parts, moving parts, and generator electrical output all can seriously injure the generator operator.
-The operator must use caution and remain alert when using this generator. - 7.
-Keep all safety guard and power shields in position and tightly secured while equipment is operating. - 8.
-When operating this generator, do not wear neckties, loose articles of clothing, or anything else that can be caught in moving parts. - Engine exhaust fumes are poisonous.
-Do not inhale them.
-Provide adequate ventilation for engine exhaust and fuel vapors that may leak through fittings or damaged pipes.
-Be sure generator itself is well ventilated for maximum performance and life. - 10.
-The generator manufacturer recommends that only qualified electrical technicians be allowed to service (install, maintain, repair, or replace parts) this generator, and that only factory approved repair parts be used in it. - 11.
-Do not work on this generator (or other potentially hazardous equipment) when fatigued. - 12.
-Use extreme caution when working on electrical components.
-High generator output voltage can cause serious injury or death.
+NEVER allow anyone to operate the generator without proper instruction. - 3.
+NEVER touch live terminals or receptacles. - 4.
+ALWAYS properly ground this engine generator set. - 5.
+ALWAYS use caution and remain alert when using this generator.
+Hot engine parts, moving parts, and generator output all can seriously injure the generator operator. - 6.
+ALWAYS keep all safety guards and power shields in position and tightly secured while equipment is operating.